-The School Council meets with Miss Jones every Friday night to discuss what can be done to make the school a better place for everyone.
+The School Council meets with Mrs Pattenden and Miss McKenzie every other week to discuss what can be done to make the school a better place for everyone.

 The children are a voice for their classmates and speak at the meetings about things their class are interested in.
 They will also tell their class about decisions we make in the meetings and sometimes carry out questionnaires so that everyone has a say in how our school is run.

 The School Council also meet with Mrs Campbell on the other weeks to support with Rights Respecting Initiatives around school.